tsen1220/VisualBasicFormProject/README.md

 # VisualBasic Repository

-這是由我寫的VisualBasic庫。

-This is VisualBasic Repository which is made by myself.
+This is Visual Basic Repository which is made by myself.

+It contains all Visual Basic Form design and Visual Basic Code.

+Stock analysis project is made with Visual Basic Application.